Vaduz Travel Guide

 One of the smallest capital cities in the world, Vaduz has a population of just over 5,000 people.
 This Liechtenstein capital is home to the government, parliament and palace of His Highness Prince Hans-Adam.

 Despite being the capital, Vaduz is not the largest city in Liechtenstein; nearby Schaan is actually slightly bigger.
-But Vaduz does have a variety of cultural attractions on offer due to the presence of the prince, not to mention easy access to the gorgeous surrounding mountainous terrain.
+But Vaduz does have a variety of great cultural tourist attractions on offer due to the presence of the prince, not to mention easy access to the gorgeous surrounding mountainous terrain.

-Among the more prominent sights is the palace of the prince, which isn't open for tours given that he resides here.
+Among the more prominent sights is the Palace of the Prince, which isn't open for tours given that he resides here.
 However, it is an impressive building that can be viewed from the outside.
 There are a few private small galleries and a ski, art, and stamp museum, as well as the Prince's Wine Collection, which can be found just at the edge of Vaduz in a vineyard to the north.

 For those who would like to partake in a sporting activity away from the Alps, there are many sporting facilities in Vaduz including a large open-air swimming pool with a 60-metre slide, a squash centre, indoor tennis court and a football stadium where the local FC Vaduz club plays.